Afghanistan explosions: Most US troops killed in over a decade

 At least 11 US Marines and one Navy corpsman died in Thursday's attack

-Thursday's suicide bombing outside the Kabul airport that killed at least 12 service members was the deadliest attack the U.S. military has suffered in over a decade.
+Thursday's suicide bombings outside the Kabul airport that killed at least 12 service members are the deadliest attack the U.S. military has suffered in over a decade.

-At least 11 Marines and one Navy corpsman died in Thursday's attack, which also wounded at least a dozen other service members, according to U.S. officials.
-ISIS-K is believed to be behind the attack.
+At least 11 Marines and one Navy corpsman died in the attacks, which also wounded at least a dozen other service members, according to U.S. officials.

+ISIS-K is believed to be behind the twin bombings near the Harmid Karzai International Airport: one outside the airport's Abbey Gate and a second by the Baron hotel, from where U.S. Army helicopters evacuated Americans into the airport in previous days.

 The last time the U.S. military saw so great a loss of life in one day was in early August 2011, when a Taliban fighter shot down an Army helicopter killing the 30 special operations troops and eight Afghan nationals on board.